Apple2007/hello-world/README.md

 # HelloWorld
 This is one of my first GitHub repositories.
+I am just following one of the guides from GitHub.